mattfordham/Strap/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Run this command to install

-    gem 'strap'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install strap